Massini: Goals enhance quality, safety for patients

 - Get a flu shot.

-Next week, I’ll talk about patient satisfaction.
+Next week, I’ll talk about patient experience.
 In the meantime, here’s my request: Please send me your ideas of ways that we can contribute to our quality and safety goal.
 It can be something you and your colleagues are already doing or something fresh we can try.
 With each future CEO message, I’ll share your tips so that we can learn from each other.

 Thank you for all that you do, and I look forward to hearing from you.